iwismer/rusty-timer/README.md

 ### Running

     USAGE:
-    streamer [FLAGS] [OPTIONS] <reader_ip>
+    streamer.exe [FLAGS] [OPTIONS] <reader_ip>...

     FLAGS:
         -h, --help       Prints help information
         -B, --buffer     Buffer the output.
 Use if high CPU use in encountered -V, --version    Prints version information

     OPTIONS:
         -b, --bibchip <bibchip>     The bib-chip file
-        -f, --file <file>                  The file to output the reads to -P, --ppl <participants>           The .ppl participant file -p, --port <port>                  The port of the local machine to bind to [default: 10001] -r, --reader-port <reader-port>    The port of the reader to connect to [default: 10000]
+        -f, --file <file>           The file to output the reads to -P, --ppl <participants>    The .ppl participant file -p, --port <port>           The port of the local machine to bind to [default: 10001]

     ARGS:
-        <reader_ip>    The IP address of the reader to connect to
+        <reader_ip>...
+The socket address of the reader to connect to.
+Eg. 192.168.0.52:10000

 #### Examples